SSWConsulting/SSW.Rules.Content/rules/adding-changes-to-pull-requests/rule.md

 created: 2023-03-22T14:08:29.478Z
 guid: d43d618e-9c54-4cfc-899b-232fd5bccd36
 ---
 Pull requests are a fundamental feature of collaborative software development, allowing contributors to propose changes to a project and receive feedback from other developers.
-When reviewing a pull request, it can be tempting to make additional changes beyond those requested by PR creator.
+When reviewing a pull request, it can be tempting to make additional changes beyond those requested by the PR creator.

 Certain projects (E.g. SSW.Rules) [allow these additional edits](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/allowing-changes-to-a-pull-request-branch-created-from-a-fork), without the need for extra reviews by someone else.
 Knowing that, it's crucial to make sure the changes are **correct**, **necessary** and **beneficial** to the project before adding them.